agoulziprod/examGen/README.md

 the student : can passe any tast, if he had the key (identifier of the test created by the proffessor) once the student passes and submits the responses, the plateforme shows the score and the proffesor can see responses he got and scores of theire studentes.

+### Technologies :collision:
+one of the goals of this project is to master javascripts technologies, suach as : node.js, express, mongo as database and others .. so in this project we're going to use only JS technologies.

 ### Completed tesks
 ********
 Authentification : using Passport.js